Rovibrational computations for the He$_2$ a $^3\Sigma_\mathrm{u}^+$ state including non-adiabatic, relativistic, and QED corrections: On the numerical solution of the electronic equation: convergence of the electronic energy and its corrections

-Two techniques were used to accelerate the (otherwise very slow) basis set convergence of singular operators $\hat{\delta}_1$, $\hat{\delta}_2$, $-{\hat{p}}^4/8$ and ${\cal{P}}(1/r^3)$.
+Two techniques were used to accelerate the (otherwise very slow) basis set convergence of singular operators $\hat{\delta}_1$, $\hat{\delta}_2$, $\hat{H}_\text{MV}$ and ${\cal{P}}(1/r^3)$.

-The so-called `Drachmanization' is the rewriting of expectation values with singular operators via identities which would hold for the exact non-relativistic wave function \cite{Dr81,PaCeKo05}.
+The so-called `Drachmanization' is the rewriting of expectation values of singular operators via identities which would hold for the exact non-relativistic wave function \cite{Dr81,PaCeKo05}.
 The result is an expectation value with an operator much less localized around electron-nucleus or electron-electron coalescence points, leading to highly improved basis set convergence.
-We used a numerical Drachmanization technique (numDr)~\cite{RaFeMaMa24} (a numerically robust adaptation of Drachmanization, enabling expectation value computations for polyatomic systems) to compute the expectation values of $\hat{\delta}_1$, $\hat{\delta}_2$ and $-{\hat{p}}^4/8$ along the PEC.
+We used a numerical Drachmanization technique (numDr)~\cite{RaFeMaMa24,paper-he2p} (a numerically robust adaptation of Drachmanization, enabling expectation value computations for polyatomic systems) to compute the expectation values of all the above singular operators along the PEC.

-In the Integral Transformation (IT) approach, the expectation value is recast as an integral which is split into low-range and high-range regions by a cutoff parameter $\Lambda$; the low-range part is evaluated numerically, while the high-range part is obtained by fitting a semi-analytical asymptotic expansion (the relevant formulae can be derived along the lines of Ref. \cite{JeIrFeMa22}; mind the factor of $2$ misprint in Eq.~(19) of Ref.~\cite{PaCeKo05}, later corrected in Ref.~\cite{CePrKoMeJeSz12}).
-We used the IT approach to compute $\langle{\cal{P}}(1/r^3)\rangle$; expectation values of $\hat{\delta}_1$, $\hat{\delta}_2$ and $-{\hat{p}}^4/8$ were also obtained in this way for the sake of checking the numDr computations.
+In the Integral Transformation (IT) approach \cite{PaCeKo05,JeIrFeMa22}, the expectation value is recast as an integral which is split into low-range and high-range regions by a cutoff parameter $\Lambda$; the low-range part is evaluated numerically, while the high-range part is obtained by fitting a semi-analytical asymptotic expansion (the relevant formulae can be derived along the lines of Ref. \cite{JeIrFeMa22}; mind the factor of $2$ misprint in Eq.~(19) of Ref.~\cite{PaCeKo05}, later corrected in Ref.~\cite{CePrKoMeJeSz12}).

-Table~\ref{tab:relHe2a} shows the convergence of the relativistic corrections, the spin-independent and spin-dependent Breit-Pauli expectation values and the Araki-Sucher term.
+Table~\ref{tab:relHe2a} shows the convergence of the relativistic corrections, the spin-independent and spin-dependent Breit-Pauli expectation values and the Araki-Sucher term at $\rho=2 \, a_0$.
+While the convergence test was carried out for both convergence acceleration techniques, we preferred numDr to compute the corrections along the complete PEC, the main reason being the high sensitivity of IT to the choice of cutoff and fitting parameters.
+At the same time, numDr requires no manual adjustments, making it more ideal for PEC computations.
+At $\rho=2 \, a_0$, we estimate the relativistic correction (numDr value) to be accurate to 0.007~$\cm$; the relative error it causes in the rotational and rovibrational intervals is thought to be very small.
+The main cause of the error in the relativistic corrections is $\langle\hat{H}_\text{MV}\rangle$ which $-$ even in its Drachmanized form $-$ contains a term sensitive to the electron-electron cusp condition (see \emph{e.g.,} Ref.~\cite{PuKoPa17}).